MaastrichtU-Library/data-literacy-handbook/book/basics/why-data-literacy.md

 > Indeed!
 This is a quote that Sherlock Holmes said in "A study in Scarlet" by Arthur Conan Doyle [ ] We are drowning in information but starved for knowledge; data are plentiful, but insight is scarce.
 > Try again!
-This quote is attributed to John Naisbitt
+This quote is attributed to John Naisbitt [ ] Data are records of activity; they can be recoded to reveal patterns that would otherwise remain hidden.
+> Try again!
+This quote is attributed to Shoshana Zuboff

 ---
 ::::